-Supermarket butternut squash soup recipe reveals just what's in this supremely expensive junk food.
+Supermarket butternut squash soup recipe reveals just what's in this very expensive junk-food.

-How is it that the manufacturing industry can take delicious, healthy food like this mixed patch of butternut and sweet potato and turn it into such garbage?
+How is it that the manufacturing industry can take delicious, nutritious food from a mixed-patch of butternut and sweet potato like this and turn it into such garbage?

 Trying to combine a participation in the race to end waste, and finding more food for our worms and hens has taken me into some places that I would normally choose to avoid.

 Our green grocer has provided us with some wonderful food for the beasties, but not enough, so we tried the supermarket.
-In a bag of trash we brought home was amongst the rotten fruit and vegetables a plastic packet of supermarket butternut squash soup recipe.
+In a bag of trash we brought home, amongst the rotten fruit and vegetables, was a plastic packet of a supermarket butternut squash soup recipe.

 And I thought to check the ingredients and was utterly shocked; equally sobering was the price.

-I find it no surprise that we live in a world of cancer and shocking autoimmune diseases like multiple sclerosis.
-Whilst there are many unknowns in poor health, much is very clear, and there's strong science to back it up; it's not just my opinion.
+I find it no surprise that we live in a world of metastatic illness and shocking autoimmune diseases like multiple sclerosis.
+Whilst there are many unknowns in poor health, much is very clear, and there's strong science to back it up; it is not just my opinion.